 How important are medical interviews?

 Medical interviews are a critical, yet often underestimated part of the medical admissions process.
-At some universities, they are as important, or even more important than UMAT and ATAR in determining entry into medicine.
-They may be weighted at 1/3 or even up to 80% of the admissions criteria.
-Some universities even use interviews as the sole criterion in determining entry into medicine, once a threshold UMAT and ATAR has been reached (eg at University of Newcastle and New England).
+At some universities, they are as important, or even more important than UCAT and ATAR in determining entry into medicine.
+Medical interviews are weighted at between 25% and 100% when making the final decision regarding which students will be admitted into medicine!
 Be under no illusions – medical interviews are vitally important!

 Do I need to prepare for my medical interview?

 Yes!
 It is vitally important that you prepare for your interview.